climatescope/climatescope.org/app/_en_insights/emerging-markets-investment.md

 **Figure 8:** Top 30 emerging markets that attracted the largest share of foreign clean energy investment, 2010-2016

 ![Figure 8](/assets/images/content/insights/investment/CS2017_INV_Fig8.JPG)

-_Source: Bloomberg New Energy Finance.
-Note: top 30 of 106 emerging markets surveyed._
+<small>_Source: Bloomberg New Energy Finance.
+Note: top 30 of 106 emerging markets surveyed._</small>

 In Pakistan, demand for new power-generating capacity is strong and the country has successfully implemented a feed-in tariff for new renewables.
 Both have helped boost foreign investment from Chinese developers and from the U.S. Overseas Private Investment Corporation (OPIC).
 Likewise, Kenya’s feed-in tariffs have helped it secure investment from broad group of private and public investors, notably for the Lake Turkana wind power project which brought together a broad group of investors including Aldwych, the Industrial Fund for Developing Countries, Vestas or Norfund.
 In Jordan in 2012, the government established its Renewable Energy and Efficiency Law, which authorized the holding of multiple tenders for clean energy supply contracts.
 This, in turn, successfully encouraged the European Bank for Reconstruction and Development and the World Bank to finance wind and solar activity in the country.